 “This is promising.
 We think we can make the spectrum of the light wider and more intense by optimizing the properties of the crystal.”

-However, scientists think that further work is required to determine whether the effect is specific to the special gallium phosphide crystal they used and whether it can be further amplified.
+However, scientists think further work is required to determine whether the effect is specific to the special gallium phosphide crystal they used and whether it can be further amplified.

 - Supercontinuum generation in orientation-patterned gallium phosphide.
 DOI: 10.1364/OPTICA.385200